You know when you see pictures of something and become so obsessed with seeing it, that when you finally do it turns out to be a total letdown?

-The ‘fast’ train from Kiev takes just under 6½ hours and arrives into Rivne at the ungodly hour of 3.45am.
+The ‘fast’ train from Kyiv takes just under 6½ hours and arrives in Rivne at the ungodly hour of 3.45am.
 Given a choice, we would always take the train over a bus in Ukraine – five hours on a regular bus is rarely fun – but in this instance, it’s the best option.
-Better still, break the journey between Kiev and Lviv in a couple more places.
+Better still, break the journey between Kyiv and Lviv in a couple more places.

 From Lviv via Rivne